netgainsystems/docs/content/getting_started/emedge-agent/config_checks/scripts.md

 This page looks at how to configure custom emedge-agent script check.

 # Configuration steps
-- ensure the emedge-agent is properly installed, as described <a href="{{< relref "/emedge-agent/installation.md" >}}">here</a>
+- Ensure the emedge-agent is properly installed, as described <a href="{{< relref "getting_started/emedge-agent/installation.md" >}}">here</a>
-- navigate to emedge-agent installation directory (e.g. /opt/emedge-agent)
+- Navigate to emedge-agent installation directory (e.g. /opt/emedge-agent)
-- edit config.yml in checks/scripts to add the script configuration
+- Edit config.yml in checks/scripts to add the script configuration
-- reload the emedge-agent
+- Reload the emedge-agent

 # How to write a custom script
 - emedge expects a JSON output from a custom script, in the form of a JSON array of monitor instances (and metrics)
 - "name" property of each monitor instance is used as the name of that monitor instance
 ## Example: to add a custom script sample_check.sh, do the following
-  - sample content of **sample_check.sh**
+  - Sample content of **sample_check.sh**
     ```shell
     #!/bin/sh
     VAL1=111